Chest Physiotherapy For Cerebral Palsy

 Children with quadriplegic spastic cerebral palsy often have an impaired cough mechanism, leading to a high prevalence of pneumonia and atelectasis, which in turn can result in prolonged hospitalisations.
 Conventional Chest Physiotherapy (CPT) is recommended at the onset of lower-respiratory infections in individuals with CP to help alleviate these conditions.

-4. Support for Severe Impairments:
+4. Support For Severe Impairments:

 In severe cases, Cerebral Palsy may cause scoliosis and other musculoskeletal issues which can further impair respiratory function.
 Chest Physiotherapy can be part of an intervention strategy to maximise physical and musculoskeletal functions, aiding in better respiratory function.